-“This should make your target think that you must be a friend or acquaintance, even though he or she does not recognise you.
-When you approach, your target may thus already be wondering who you are.
+“This should make [the person] think that you must be a friend or acquaintance, even though he or she does not recognise you.
+When you approach, they may thus already be wondering who you are.
 You can, if you are skilful, use this confusion to initiate a lively discussion about where you might have met before.”

 But do yourself a favour, and try not to bust out the tired old “Do I know you from somewhere?” line…

 What?
 No visible signs of success after you’ve exchanged glances with that beautiful stranger?
-Don’t give up.
 As with so many things, women have a completely different approach to eye contact than men do.

 For example, women tend to make more eye contact in daily life.
 But when a woman encounters someone she finds attractive, the chances are she’ll not be quite so forthcoming with the inviting glances.